Vergil (Devil May Cry): Creation and concept

 Vergil's altered version, Nelo Angelo, as seen in Devil May Cry.
-Unlike other game bosses, Nelo Angelo was conceptualized as Dante's rival.

 Vergil's name was taken from Dante Alighieri's poem the Divine Comedy.
 The alias Nelo Angelo is a mis-translation of "Nero Angelo" ("Black Angel" in Italian).
 The misspelling has been maintained throughout the series, including in the novels, due to its popularity.
 In the original Devil May Cry game, Vergil is said to have been killed by demons early in his life, and his soul is controlled by Mundus.
 Capcom staff writer Bingo Morihashi wanted to create an alternate scenario in which Vergil was alive, and he was given freedom by Hideki Kamiya to adjust the character's backstory and make Vergil a living teenager for the events of Devil May Cry 3.
 While his character was designed by Daigo Ikeno for Devil May Cry 3, his Devil Trigger form was created by Kazuma Kaneko.
 Because no design for Vergil except that of his alter-ego Nelo Angelo existed, Morihashi was put in charge of designing his appearance.
 Most of Capcom's staff believed Vergil was Morihashi's favorite character.
 Morihashi stated that the idea of Vergil wielding a Japanese sword, called a Yamato, existed in a previous design.
 Vergil does not wield guns, unlike Dante; Morihashi said that Vergil's characterization was challenging because, being the older twin brother, he was intended to be more likable than Dante.
-In addition, the fifth installment of the Devil May Cry series contains an enemy class known as Angelo, based off of Nelo Angelo.
+In addition, the fifth installment of the Devil May Cry series contains an enemy class known as Angelo, based on Nelo Angelo.
 These enemies are referred to as: Scudo Angelo, a shielded infantry-demon; Proto Angelo, A great-sword wielding demon, and finally, Cavaliere Angelo, which is meant to completely recreate and improve on Nelo Angelo.
 All 3 of these look similar to Nelo Angelo.
 As Vergil is hateful of Nelo Angelo, his human counterpart, V, seems to also have some hatred towards them.